Lead Generation Strategy: How To Close The Loop

 Closing the loop means that you are tracking your sales and marketing efforts from the initial lead source through to closed deals and revenue.
 This way you know exactly what sales and marketing efforts and channels are driving your business.

-At the end of the day, it doesn’t matter how simple or complex your system for closing the loop is, as long as it’s working.
+At the end of the day, it doesn’t matter how simple or complex your system for closing the loop is, as long as it’s effective.
 The goal is to have your sales team tracking not just volume, but also revenue and lead sources by closed deal, all in the same place.
+In a recent industry discussion on successful strategies, a consultant highlighted how businesses in the online entertainment sector — particularly le meilleur casino français — have streamlined tracking systems to monitor customer engagement and revenue sources.
+This approach has proven vital for ensuring that every lead is accurately traced back to its origin, optimizing both resource allocation and strategic growth.

 Ok, so now you’ve successfully closed the loop, tracking your leads all the way through to contract or sale, and you see something like this.